1newstar/OracleScripts/Docs/sources/ToadTraceFileBrowser.rst

 Overview
 ========

 The Trace File Browser, in Toad, is accessed from the ``Database -> Diagnose -> Trace File Browser`` menu option.
-It allows the DBA/Developer the ability to open a trace file either locally, on the database server or via FTP from a remote server, and analyse the contents.
+It allows the DBAs and/or Developers the ability to open a trace file either locally, on the database server or via FTP from a remote server, to analyse the contents.

 The raw trace file can be opened in the default external editor if the DBA wishes to consult the raw data in its entirety.
 The default external editor is set up in toad using ``View -> Toad Options``, click ``Executables`` on the left side and on the right side, you will find a button to assist you to define whichever external editor you wish to use.
 Or, there's always ``notepad`` I suppose!